Assume that we are fitting a multiple linear regression

 Going Further

-If you would like to delve deeper into regression diagnostics, two books written by John Fox can help: Applied regression analyses, linear models, and related methods and An R and S-Plus companion to applied regression.
+If you would like to delve deeper into regression diagnostics, two books written by John Fox can help: Applied regression analysis and generalized linear models (2nd ed) and An R and S-Plus companion to applied regression.